AkkolAlexandru/SongTracker/README.md

 I use it to graph the frequency of songs played by a radio station.
 The program uses a third party audio file song recognizer via API (acrcloud).
 Recording loops until cancelled, songs get stored in 'output.json'.
 <br>
-binary release hosted on Github
+binary release (Windows) hosted on Github